chill/plaidqif/README.md

-plaidqif list-ins // see the institutions you configured plaidqif list-accounts // see all available accounts for your institutions plaidqif download <DD/MM/YYYY> // download transactions since the date provided for all accounts
+plaidqif list-ins // see the institutions you configured plaidqif list-accounts // see all available accounts for your institutions plaidqif download <DD/MM/YYYY> // download transactions since the date provided for all accounts plaidqif update-ins <institution-name> // update consent for an institution you previously configured
 ```

 The link flow is not yet fully tested... at the time of writing I was having issues